dvaraka/nalanda_university/index.md

 Whether you're drawn to the power of language and storytelling in [English and Literature](/year10/english/english.md), the elegance of numbers and logic in [Mathematics](/year10/math/math.md), the wonders of the natural world revealed by [Science](/year10/science/science.md), the rich cultural tapestry of [Japanese](/year10/jap/jap.md), or the expressive language of [Music](/year10/music/music.md), you'll find a pathway to ignite your passions and broaden your horizons.
 Prepare to embark on a journey of discovery, guided by renowned faculty and alongside diverse peers, where the 5 pillars of Knowledge intertwine to illuminate the world around you.

 Nalanda University has a rich history.
 Wish to learn more?
-Here is a [short history](/nalanda_university/dvarsya-kilasya-ch-itihasah.md) of the University and its current Head Sage, [Dvaraka](), as told by his greatest advisor.
+Here is a short history of the current Head Sage of the University, the succinctly named [Sirat Dhatiat Qasirat Litazir Harzavad Alsaabiqi: Almaeruf Alan Biaism Dvarka Min Jamieat Nalanda](/nalanda_university/dvarsya-kilasya-ch-itihasah.md), as told by his greatest advisor.
+Any further inquiries regarding this page should be directed to [the Head Sage, Dvaraka, himself](https://github.com/dvaraka).

 --